chris-jeune/Snake-Game/README.md

 - **Community Feedback:** Gather feedback from users and the development community to identify areas for improvement and prioritize future updates.

 ### Enjoy the Game!
 Thank you for exploring the Simple Snake Game repository.
-We hope you enjoy the nostalgic experience of playing the classic snake game in JavaFX.
+I hope you enjoy playing this snake game.
 If you find the game enjoyable, don't forget to leave a star ⭐️ on the repository.
-Happy gaming!